lexie-kaia/Nettube/README.md

 1. Setting up a Node.js development environment
 2. Creating a web server with Expressjs
 3. Implementing MVC pattern
-4. Manipulating MongoDB Atlas with Mongoose
+4. Styling with Sass and bundling assets with Webpack
 5. Refactoring and error handling
-6. Styling with Sass and bundling assets with Webpack
+6. Manipulating MongoDB Atlas with Mongoose
-7. ...
+7. Implementing user authentication with passport.js
 8. ...
 9. ...